mkvster/AspNetMvcAdm/README.md

 # AspNetMvcAdm
-Template for ASP.NET MVC 4 with Admin of Roles and Users
+Template for ASP.NET MVC 4 with additional identity functionality:
+Administration of Roles and Users